BU-Spark/ds-boston-remodeling/sp24-team-c/README.md

 - **Data Access:** A link to these datasets is provided in the `data/` documentation.

+### `/Cleaned Bedroom Merged Data/`
+Holds the processed data which tracks properties that have experienced an increase, decrease, or no change in the number of bedrooms, but merged with the SAM dataset so that we have access to lat and long values for each property.

+**Data Access:** A link to these datasets is provided in the `data/` documentation.

+### `/Cleaned Res Units Data/`
+Holds the processed data which tracks properties that have experienced an increase, decrease, or no change in the number of res units.

+**Data Access:** A link to these datasets is provided in the `data/` documentation.

+### `/Cleaned Zip Coding Data/`
+Holds the processed data which tracks changes in property values by zipcodes.

+**Data Access:** A link to these datasets is provided in the `data/` documentation.

+### `/Demographic Data/`
+Holds the general boston census data, and then some modified files for race, household and age.

+**Data Access:** A link to these datasets is provided in the `data/` documentation.

 ### `/Presentations/`
 All presentations associated with early insights, mid-semester, and final insights are located here.